jstetich/LCWMD_Monitoring/Derived_Data/Data_Notes.md

 4.  **Full_Data.csv** -- Data derived from *Daily_data.csv* containing lags and
     weighted sums for time series analysis.
 The data contains missing values where there are gaps in the data, so that regression models rely only on data where lag data are available.
 See the code in *Make_Complete_Data.Rmd* for details.
 5.  **Site_IC_Data.csv**  and  **Site_IC_Data.xlsx** --  Simplified data of
-    direct and cummulative subwatershed area and imperviousness for each Long Creek subwatershed / Monitoring Location.
+    direct and cumulative subwatershed area and imperviousness for each Long Creek subwatershed / Monitoring Location.
 Entered by hand from a table in a report by GZA to LCWMD.
-6.  **'Weather Data.csv'**  --  Selected Weather data (including average wind speeds, precipitation, snow, and temperature), along with lagged and weighted precipitation data (mostly laggedvand weighted log of precipitation).
+6.  **Weather Data.csv**  --  Selected Weather data (including average wind speeds, precipitation, snow, and temperature), along with lagged and weighted precipitation data (mostly lagged and weighted log of precipitation).
 See the code in *Make_Complete_Data.Rmd* for details.
 7.  **grab_data** a folder containing several csv files.
 Files contain subsets by subject area of data derived from the original excel data sheets.
-Data is includes grab sample data only (no data logger or other "continuous" data).
+Data includes grab sample data only (no data logger or other "continuous" data).
     See the code in  *Import_Grab_Sample_Data.Rmd* for details.

 # Data omitted from this folder
 The LCWMD sonde data, with data collected generally every fifteen minutes to